 Congratulations!
-You are about to learn about two important documents containing rules providing the foundation of our system of government.

-You probably have rules for your classroom and your school.
+You are going to learn about two important sets of rules for our government.
+You have rules for your classroom and your school.
 Those rules are important in order to keep your classroom and your school safe, to keep things fair for everyone and to help the school day run smoothly so that you and all the other students can learn.

-The sets of rules for our government are called constitutions.
-We have one set of rules for our whole country, called the United States Constitution, and one set of rules just for our state, called the Colorado Constitution.
+The biggest, most important rules for our government are called constitutions.
+We have one constitution for our whole country, called the United States Constitution, and one constitution just for our state, called the Colorado Constitution.
 Many things about them are alike.

-Constitutions tell citizens how things are supposed to get done in order to be fair, and what things aren't allowed because they wouldn't be fair.
-One of the special rules in both the United States Constitution and the Colorado Constitution helps to make sure government is fair so no one has too much power.
-That is the rule called distribution of powers.
+Constitutions tell citizens how things are supposed to be done in order to be fair, and what things aren't allowed because they wouldn't be fair.
+One of the special rules in both the United States Constitution and the Colorado Constitution helps to make sure government is fair.
+That is the rule called separation of powers.
+Sometimes it is called distribution of powers.
+They mean the same thing.